Hartmannsolution/fast_api/README.md

 Make changes to main.py and see how the server is reloaded and changes takes effect in browser.

-- Inside the devcontainer.json file add: `"remoteUser key": "vscode",` in order to be logged in as vscode instead of root in the terminal (This means that ownership of new files will not be root and thereby locked for other users.)
+- Inside the devcontainer.json file add: `"remoteUser key": "vscode",` in order to be logged in as vscode instead of root in the terminal (This means that ownership of new files will not be root and thereby locked for other users.).
+This was NOT WORKING since creating the user in the Dockerfile meant that existing files could not be editted by that user (Could not give it sudo privileges).
+LOOK more in to this